farhanafayez/Wind-Farm-Station-Planning-GIS/README.md

 # Wind power park site planning and mapping

-In the project work, we were to find a place where to build a Wind Power Park.
+In the project work, we were to find a site where to build a Wind Power Park.

 Things that were considered:

 - Distance to buildings (residential, commercial, industrial)
-- Viewshed of the turbines
 - Distance to roads and railroads
 - Nearby airports
-- Nature conservation and other protected areas
+- Nature conservation areas
+- Archeological sites
 - Parks and recreational areas
-- Archeological sites
-- Wind conditions
+- Wind conditions (energy production, wind direction)
-- Elevation and slope
+- Elevation and slope of terrain
+- Viewshed of the turbines

 Things that were  not considered: